mystsoftware/myst-help-center/platform-configuration/configure-myst-extension.md

  6 - Click 'Save' then 'Apply Changes'
 ```

-2. Because you are already at the server level you only need to copy elements inside of WLS_ESS1.
+2. Because you are already at the server level you can copy the elements inside of WLS_ESS1.

    ![](configure-myst-extension/myst-studio-extension.png)

 3. This is visible in wlst.sh

    ![](configure-myst-extension/wlst.png)